Summertime is a popular vacation time for many folks, but it certainly is not for insects.

 Now, some of these pests/insects do not occur in all parts of the country.
 You’ll need to rely on past experience as well as observation to help select the proper controls or sprays to use.

-- Aphids – Control with Neem, soapy water or insecticidal soap
+- Aphids – Control plant lice with home remedies, Neem, soapy water or insecticidal soap

 - Leaf devouring slugs and snails – use diatomaceous earth for control